sunpy/sunpy/doc/source/guide/tutorial.rst

     hv.take_screenshot('2099/01/01', 4.8, "[SDO,AIA,AIA,304,1,100]", x0=0, y0=0, width=512, height=512)

-Where 2.4 refers to the image resolution in arcseconds per pixel (larger values mean lower resolution), x0 and y0 are the center points about which to focus and the width and height are the pixel values for the screenshot dimensions.
+Where 4.8 refers to the image resolution in arcseconds per pixel (larger values mean lower resolution), the "1" and "100" in the layer string refer to the visibility (visible/hidden) and opacity, x0 and y0 are the center points about which to focus and the width and height are the pixel values for the screenshot dimensions.

 The result is: